nine96as/posts_api/README.md

 ```

 > [!important]
-> Please ensure you have the correct Python version listed in the [Technologies Used](#technologies-used) section.
+> Please ensure you are using the Python version listed in the [Technologies Used](#technologies-used) section.

 ## Configuration